arian2528/d-log-books-mvp/.github/instructions.md

 7. Phased Implementation Plan

-Phase 1: Authentication Backbone (1 Week Target)
+Phase 1: Project Scaffolding & Authentication Backbone (1 Week Target)

-Auth Setup: Deploy Hono better-auth-proxy and configure the Social Sign-In Providers (e.g., GitHub, Google) to generate and validate tokens containing userId and role.
-Implement required gateway best practices (CORS, Header Injection, Rate Limiting).

-NestJS Integration: Create the initial NestJS monolith structure.
-Implement middleware/guard to read and extract the user context (userId, role, correlationId) from the proxy-inserted headers.
-Implement 5-second timeout logic for all outgoing calls.

-Frontend Shell: Set up the basic Next.js project structure, layout, and protected routing.
-Implement 5-second timeout and Skeleton loading on initial data fetch.
+**Goal:** To establish the complete monorepo structure and implement the core hybrid authentication flow.
+For the granular, command-by-command setup for this phase, please refer to the official [MVP Build Instructions](./build-instructions.md).

+-   **Monorepo Setup**: Initialize the pnpm workspace with Turborepo.
+-   **Application Scaffolding**: Create the initial Next.js, NestJS, and Hono applications.
+-   **Authentication Implementation**: Implement the stateful cookie-based auth between the frontend and proxy, and the stateless JWT-based auth between the proxy and the backend.
+-   **Dockerization**: Containerize all services for a consistent local development environment.

 Phase 2: Core Business Logic (1-2 Weeks Target)